Ullathai Allitha: Soundtrack

 The music was composed by Sirpy and lyrics were written by Palani Bharathi.
-Sundar C. chose Palani Bharathi after being impressed with his work on Pudhiya Mannargal (1994).
+Sundar chose Palani Bharathi after being impressed with his work on Pudhiya Mannargal (1994).
 All the songs from this film were plagiarised from various sources; "Azhagiya Laila" is based on "Ahla Ma Feki" by Hisham Abbas, "I Love You" is based on another Abbas song "Wana Amel Eih", "Adi Anarkali" is based on "In the Summertime" by Mungo Jerry, "Chittu Chittu Kuruvikku" is based on the Pakistani folk song "Laung Gawacha" and "Mama Nee Mama" is based on "Kinna Sohna Tainu" by Nusrat Fateh Ali Khan.